paulscherrerinstitute/tomorec/README.md

 * Into a running JuptyerLab session on a JupyterHub service if you have access to one
-* Or on to you own computer in a terminal if you do not have access to a JuptyerHub service or want to run it locally
+* Or on to you own computer in a terminal if you do not have access to a JuptyerHub service - you will then run a JupyterLab session locally

-Cloning command:
+So, open a terminal as usual if doing this locally, or if in a JupyterLab session, open a terminal from the uppper left hand menu "File > New > Terminal".

+Navigate to a place where you want to keep this repository, and then execute the repository cloning command:
 ```bash
 git clone https://github.com/jasonbrudvik/tomorec.git --branch tomorec-kernel-creeation
 ```

-If in a JupyterLab session, open a terminal from the uppper left hand menu "File > New > Terminal", navigate to a place where you want to keep this repository, and then execute the above git command.

 # DOWNLOAD DATA